Two men looking at graphs on computer

 4. Find the right balance.
 The shifting regulatory landscape and sudden technological advances can be a struggle to keep up with in a cost-effective manner: addressing the needs of today with an eye toward tomorrow in back-office functions risks fraying your focus or requires costly investment.
 Finding the right balance of what to own and what to outsource or co-source enables flexibility so an organization can scale up or down as needed, in response to growth plans or challenging periods.

 5. Maximize your data.
 Data is a core component to capturing value from an operation model redesign: how many sources of it you have access to, how much it’s integrated into the operating model through automation, and what level of governance supports the integrity of the data and how well it’s used.
-Bringing together data with fresh thinking in a co-sourcing or outsourcing arrangement can be a powerful driver of value.
+Bringing together data with fresh thinking in a co-sourcing or outsourcing arrangement can be a powerful driver of value, and naturally GenAI is a large part of this discussion as well.

 Ultimately, the right mix of top-quality people, greater efficiencies through technology and a forward-looking operating model can provide more time and ability to expose value across a company.